umbertomazzucchelli/dataviz-project/src/extreme-weather-dashboard.md

   <div class="card">
     <h2>Historical Comparison: Storm Event Frequency (1950-2024)</h2>
     ${resize((width) => seventyYearTrendChart(allStormData, {width: width}))}
-    <p><small>This chart shows how the frequency of extreme weather events has changed over seven decades.
-The blue bars represent the average number of recorded events per year in each decade.
-The red line connects the data points and shows the trend across time, with percentage changes between consecutive decades indicated above the line.
-Note the significant increase in recorded events since the 1990s due to both improved monitoring technology and increasing event frequency.</small></p>
+    <p>This chart reveals the escalating frequency of extreme weather events—a direct consequence of our warming climate.
+The steep upward trend since the 1990s reflects both improved monitoring technology and a genuine increase in severe weather.
+Climate scientists have linked this acceleration to rising global temperatures, which provide more energy and moisture for storms.
+Each decade since 2000 has set new records, with extreme events now occurring at rates that would have been unimaginable in the mid-20th century.
+This dramatic increase carries profound implications for infrastructure, public safety, and disaster planning.</p>
   </div>
 </div>